 Study Abroad and the GI Bill

 Are you a Drexel student interested in studying abroad and use the GI Bill for your educational expenses?
-If so, you are able to use the GI bill to assist in the payment for a study abroad program.
+If so, you are eligible to use the GI Bill to assist in the payment of a study abroad program.
 The payment structures for the types of program we offer are listed below.

 Students are billed regular Drexel Tuition, as if they are attending classes on-campus.
 Room and board is paid directly to host university, landlord, or other vendor.